30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 Frequently Asked Questions

-Is Florence, Italy worth seeing?
+Is Florence worth seeing?

 How many days do you need in Florence?